UNITED STATES DISTRICT COURT

 • Knowledge of CM/ECF, the Judiciary’s automated case management system.

 Court Personnel System Classification Level:

 CL24, Step 1 – 61, $43,740 - $71,140

 CL25, Step 1 – 61, $48,317 - $78,565

-The District Court offers a generous benefit package competitive salary, and a dedication to work/life balance including; flexible schedules, ORCA transit passes, 24-hour on-site fitness center, and telework opportunities.
+The District Court offers a generous benefit package, competitive salary, and a dedication to work/life balance including flexible schedules, ORCA transit passes, and telework opportunities.
 Judiciary employees participate in the Federal Employees Retirement System, Thrift Savings Plan (similar to a 401K), health and life insurance benefits, long term care options, annual sick leave accrual, and eleven paid holidays per year.
-Judiciary employees are not covered by the Executive Branch civil service classification system or regulations.
-For additional information on employment with the federal courts, please visit wwww.uscourts.gov
+Judiciary employees are not covered by the Office of Personnel Management’s civil service classification system or regulations.
+For additional information on employment with the federal courts, please visit www.uscourts.gov.

 Qualified applicants must submit the following: